denoland/docs/lint/rules/no-empty-character-class.md

 tags: [recommended]
 ---

-Disallows using the empty character class in a regular expression
+Disallows using the empty character class in a regular expression.

 Regular expression character classes are a series of characters in brackets, e.g. `[abc]`. if nothing is supplied in the brackets it will not match anything